top of page

 Is pricing your rental at the highest possible rent a mistake?

-Yes — pricing at the top of the market often leads to longer vacancy, lower applicant quality, and reduced overall return.
+Yes — pricing at the top of the market often leads to longer vacancies, lower applicant quality, and reduced overall returns.

 Owners who chase “market-high” rent often experience: